OPS-JMellor/Google-Group-Access-Manager/README.md

 ---

-💡 Created by [Your Name or District] to save time and sanity for K-12 tech admins everywhere.
+💡 Created by Joel Mellor - Orono Schools to save time and sanity for K-12 tech admins everywhere.